kernelm0de/kernelm0de.github.io/_posts/2020-01-21-diffing-parallels-oemnet.md

 <br>
 </p>

-From the name of function its pretty much clear that this function comes into play when writing to an specific OEMNet I/O port.
+From the name of function its pretty much clear that this function comes into play when writing to a specific OEMNet I/O port.
 I couldn't find any public information about OEMNet but from the code it looked like a network device.
 After digging for some more time and understanding a few other things related to this device I decided it was time to gather some more information about this patch.
 Seeing the patch, it looks like that "data" variable is guest-controllable which indeed it is.
 <br>

 ```c